Quantum-Accelerators/quacc/docs/src/install/advanced/fireworks.md

 To check that everything is working right with FireWorks, run `lpad reset` to ensure there is a connection to the database.

-## Read More

-For additional details of how to use FireWorks, refer to the full [FireWorks](https://github.com/materialsproject/fireworks) documentation.